[This article was also published on the Huffington Post.]

 Imagine for a moment what we-sistance might look like.
 Imagine public enactments of oneness that thwarted injurious policies but were completely devoid of any notion of enemies.
 Tenacious, bold actions that disrupted harmful behaviors without any energy of attack.
 Joyous, loving actions whose primary purpose would be to break the illusion’s spell over the people’s minds, including our own.
 That is the sort of creative, transformative movement we could use right now.

-I wrote a parable some years ago, No One in I Land, which tells the story of humanity falling asleep to their oneness with the Reality of Love.
+I wrote a book some years ago, No One in I Land: A Parable of Awakening, which tells the story of humanity falling asleep to their oneness with the Reality of Love.
 In their sleep they have a collective dream in which they perceive themselves to be I’s, all alone, trying to survive and be special in a lonely place called I Land.